columbia-it/django-jsonapi-training/docs/building.md

 See `training/urls.py`.

 Let's start with the URL routing:

 1. Version our API by prepending `/v1` in front of our resources.
 1. Redirect from `/` to `/v1` (the current version).
 1. Use the DRF `DefaultRouter` to generate "the usual" URL routes to our ViewSets (`CourseViewSet` and `CourseTermViewSet`)
-1. Because DJA doesn't (yet) have a `DefaultRouter`, we then have to explicitly add routes for each resource's `relationships` and `related` attributes.
+1. Because DJA doesn't have a `DefaultRouter`, we then have to explicitly add routes for each resource's `relationships` and `related` attributes.

 We'll explain the `kwargs` that are set with `<arg>` in each `path()` when we get to the views.